The Silent War in Inpatient Pharmacy

 Another area where experience is crucial is calculating the required volume for infusion medications like noradrenaline, adrenaline, dexmedetomidine, and dobutamine.

-- For example, what is the infusion rate in milliliters per hour for dexmedetomidine in a 70 kg patient at a dose of 0.7 mcg/kg/hour?
+For example, what is the infusion rate in milliliters per hour for dexmedetomidine in a 70 kg patient at a dose of 0.7 mcg/kg/hour?
+What is the number of vials required for a 24-hour infusion?

-Inpatient settings often require more frequent renal dose adjustments compared to chronic outpatient care, especially for critically ill patients with acute kidney injury.
+Inpatient settings often require more frequent renal or hepatic dosage adjustment compared to chronic outpatient care, such as those critically ill patients with acute kidney injury.

 Summary

-By working in various pharmacy settings (e.g. inpatient, outpatient, ward), pharmacists can develop a well-rounded skill set that benefits patients and healthcare providers.
+Pharmacists working in diverse settings, such as inpatient and outpatient pharmacies, develop a comprehensive skill set that benefits both patients and healthcare providers.

-- While clinical pharmacists are often associated with advanced clinical knowledge, inpatient pharmacists possess a unique skill set honed through daily challenges.
+- While clinical pharmacists are often recognized for their advanced clinical knowledge and familiarity with local practices, inpatient and outpatient pharmacists possess a unique skill set, honed through daily challenges like rapid medication screening and accurate medication refilling.